jchannon/SugarTown/README.md

 **Why SugarTown?**

-I thought I would choose one of Nancy Sinatra's best known recordings* and out of the options, I chose the first (you might think I should have chosen the second).
-NancyFX gets its name from [Sinatra][2] so I thought I'd use this format to select a name for this project plus SugarTown sounds good for a piece of software!
+NancyFX gets its name from the Ruby web framework [Sinatra][2] (Nancy was the daughter of Frank) so I thought I'd use this type of name formatting to select a name for this project.
+I thought I would choose one of Nancy Sinatra's best known recordings* and out of the options, I chose the first (you might think I should have chosen the second) plus SugarTown sounds good for a piece of software!

   [1]: http://nancyfx.org/
   [2]: http://www.sinatrarb.com/